What is Job Costing?

 Overhead costs:

 These are indirect costs that cannot be directly attributed to a specific job but are part of the production process.
-These costs should be allocated to each job based on some pre-determined allocation base.
+These costs should be allocated to each job based on a pre-determined allocation base.
 Examples can include rent, utilities, and indirect materials and labor.

 Job costing allows companies to accurately price their products or services by ensuring all costs are considered.
 It also provides valuable information for managerial decision-making, such as identifying which jobs are more profitable or where inefficiencies may be occurring.